Skip to Content

 Place the ramekins in a large baking dish and pour boiling water into the dish so it reaches half way up the side of the ramekins.

-Place the tray in the oven and bake for 25-30 minutes or until the custard has set.
-It should have just a very slight jiggle when you move the ramekins.
-If it looks very wobbly it’s not yet cooked enough.
-And if you cook it too much it will develop a more “eggy” taste.
+TIP: It should have just a very slight jiggle when you move the ramekins.
+If it looks very wobbly it's not yet cooked enough.
+And if you cook it too much it will develop a more "eggy" taste.
 So try to get the custard cooked just right, still with a slight wobble.

 Remove ramekins from water and allow to cool a little before placing in the fridge for at least 6 hours.
-(The caramel will turn from toffee into a caramel sauce during this time.
+(The caramel will turn from toffee into a caramel sauce during this time.)

-Serve Creme Caramels cold with berries.
+Serve cold with berries.

 Creme Caramels should last about 4 days in the fridge.